 Online shopping portals are one of the easiest and quickest ways to earn extra points and miles on everyday spending.
 Adding one extra step to your online shopping routine is all it takes.

-Visiting a shopping portal before every online purchase allows you to rack up a ton of extra airline miles or credit card points over time.
+Visiting a shopping portal before every online purchase allows you to rack up extra airline miles or credit card points.
 Simply put, there’s no reason not to use a shopping portal.

 Basics of Shopping Portals for Points and Miles